WokLibCodeClub/woklibcodeclub.github.io/README.md

 This is a very detailed introduction to Pygame Zero, going in small steps through the process of displaying and moving a text box around the screen.
 It develops into a game for two players at one computer, with letters chasing each other around the screen.

-* ### Snake
+* ### WordSnake

 This is a development of the LetterA project, using Pygame Zero to produce a string of letters which follow each other around the screen like a snake.
 There is a lot on Python lists in this project.
-(At the time of writing - Dec 2020 - the instructions for the last few stages have yet to be completed.)
+(At the time of writing - Aug 2022 - the instructions for the last few stages have yet to be completed.)

 * ### breakout